-- Develop methods for differentiating southern from northern subpopulation of Pacific sardines and develop an appropriate management approach. - Gain more information about the status of CPS resources in the north using egg pumps, trawl and sonar surveys, and spotter planes. - Develop a coastwide (Mexico to British Columbia) synoptic survey of sardine and Pacific mackerel biomass, i.e., coordinate a coastwide sampling effort (during a specified time period) to reduce "double-counting" caused by migration. - Evaluate and incorporate nearshore biomass estimation methods for CPS to complement Acoustic-trawl surveys, especially for Pacific sardine and northern anchovy. - Increase fishery sampling for age structure (Pacific sardine and Pacific mackerel) in the northern and southern end of the range.
+- Develop methods for differentiating southern from northern subpopulation of Pacific sardines and develop an appropriate management approach. - Develop a coastwide (Mexico to British Columbia) synoptic survey of sardine and Pacific mackerel biomass, i.e., coordinate a coastwide sampling effort (during a specified time period) to reduce "double-counting" caused by migration. - Evaluate and incorporate nearshore biomass estimation methods for CPS to complement Acoustic-trawl surveys, especially for Pacific sardine and northern anchovy. - Increase fishery sampling for age structure (Pacific sardine and Pacific mackerel) in the northern and southern end of the range.
 Establish a program of port sample data exchange with Mexican and Canadian scientists. - Evaluate the role of CPS resources in the ecosystem, the influence of climatic/oceanographic conditions on CPS, and define predator-prey relationships. - Routinely, collect detailed cost-earnings data to facilitate analyses for long-term changes to the sardine allocation structure.